Apps Like Dave: Here are 13 More Cash Advance Options

 • Credit check: No

-• Maximum advance: up to $250, depending on your “Brigit Score.”
+• Maximum advance: Up to $250, depending on your “Brigit Score.”

-• Checking account?: No
+• Checking account available: No

-• Debit/ATM card?
-No
+• Debit/ATM card offered: No

-• Credit builder loan: Yes
+• Credit-builder loan: Yes

 • Overdraft/Returned Payment fees: None